opendocsg/opendoc-supreme-court-judgements/2019_SGHC_118/report.md

 40     It is true that the requirement for leave of court under O 89B r 3 means that a person against whom a production order has been made, does not have an absolute right to inspect the court file.
 However, I agreed with the RAS Appellants that such a person is _prima facie_ entitled to inspect and take copies of the documents in the court file unless it can be shown that granting access to the court file would prejudice investigations or, as the Court in _Beach_ put it, subvert the ends of justice.
 It seemed to me that the leave requirement under O 89B r 3 recognises the fact that the production orders are made in aid of criminal investigations in the Requesting State and that the right to inspect may need to be restricted if it might otherwise prejudice those investigations.
 In my view, the leave requirement allows the Requesting State (through the AG) to object (where appropriate) on the ground that access to the court papers (or some of the court papers) would prejudice the criminal investigations.

-41     The DAG submitted that the question whether disclosure would prejudice investigations was a question for the Requesting State and that this question should not have to be determined by a Singapore court.[\[note: 11\]](#Ftn_11) I disagreed.
+41     The DAG submitted that the question whether disclosure would prejudice investigations was a question for the Requesting State and that this question should not have to be determined by a Singapore court.[^11] I disagreed.
 It was the DAG’s own submission that one of the grounds upon which a production order could be challenged was bad faith.
 In the context of the MACMA, that would include bad faith on the part of the Requesting State.
 I saw no reason why a Singapore court could not deal with the question of prejudice to investigations in the Requesting State if it could deal with an allegation that the Requesting State had acted in bad faith in making the request for assistance.

 42     There was nothing before me to suggest that granting leave to the RAS Appellants would prejudice the criminal investigations in the Requesting State.
 I was therefore inclined to grant leave.
 However, as the Requesting State had only authorised the disclosure of what was necessary to obtain the production orders, the RAS Appellants and the DAG agreed that the Requesting State should first be given an opportunity to determine the extent to which it wishes its request to be executed.
 It will be recalled that under Article 16(1) of the MLA Agreement, if the request cannot be executed without breaching confidentiality, the Requested State shall, before executing the request, so inform the Requesting State which shall then determine the extent to which it wishes the request to be executed (see \[9\] above).

 43     Accordingly, I adjourned RAS 1/2018 and RAS 2/2018 to enable the AG to obtain the Requesting State’s decision on this.

 44     For completeness, I should address two points made by the District Judge (“DJ”) when dismissing the applications by the RAS Appellants to inspect the court file and take copies of the documents.
-First, the DJ expressed the view that an application under O 89B r 2 to “discharge” a production order refers to an application to discharge an order that had been complied with or rendered nugatory.[\[note: 12\]](#Ftn_12) The DJ drew a distinction between discharging an order and setting aside an order.
+First, the DJ expressed the view that an application under O 89B r 2 to “discharge” a production order refers to an application to discharge an order that had been complied with or rendered nugatory.[^12] The DJ drew a distinction between discharging an order and setting aside an order.
 In my view, the distinction was not justified.
 In the context of O 89B r 2(2), discharging a production order had the same effect as setting aside the order.
 It was clear that O 89B r 2(2) permits the party required to comply with a production order, to apply to render the whole order of no effect so that he does not have to comply with it.

-45     Second, the DJ was of the view that it was unnecessary for the RAS Appellants to have sight of the court documents for purposes of filing applications to discharge or vary the production orders because the production orders had previously been varied without the RAS Appellants having had sight of the court documents.[\[note: 13\]](#Ftn_13) I disagreed with the DJ’s view.
+45     Second, the DJ was of the view that it was unnecessary for the RAS Appellants to have sight of the court documents for purposes of filing applications to discharge or vary the production orders because the production orders had previously been varied without the RAS Appellants having had sight of the court documents.[^13] I disagreed with the DJ’s view.
 The production orders required the RAS Appellants to produce the documents described in the orders, by 23 August 2017.
 The orders in question were varied to state that the AG shall not disclose the documents or their contents to any other party including the Requesting State, pending the final disposal of applications to discharge the production orders, if filed within a prescribed deadline.
 The applications to vary the orders were intended to preserve the status quo and were consented to by the AG.
 Clearly, these applications did not require the RAS Appellants to have had sight of the court documents and therefore were not valid reasons to refuse leave to inspect and take copies of the court documents.

 ## OS 945/2017